dayanbatuofu/icra2023/README.md

 * ./validation_scripts/model: experimental model in the paper.
 * ./validation_scripts/train_data: training data in the paper.
 * ./validation_scripts/test_data: testing data in the paper.
-* ./validation_scripts/closed_loop: store data by using value network as closed-loop controllers.
+* ./validation_scripts/closed_loop: store data by using value network as closed-loop controllers, reader needs to create it manually.

 ### Uncontrolled_intersection_complete_information_game: train supervised(SL), self-supervised(SSL), hybrid(HL) and value hardening(VH) model to complete generalization and saftety performance test for case 1 with complete information
 The code is organized as follows: